qntm/base131072/README.md

 	111111__
 	1111111_

 which we check, acknowledge and discard.
-(Or there might be no incomplete final 8-bit value, in which case we're fine.)

 #### Final 17-bit number has 16 missing bits